(This is Part 34 of Dr. Pagtakhan’s column, Medisina at Politika in Pilipino Express.)

 At the same time, Canada has not experienced the same magnitude of the pediatric alarm being experienced in the US due in large part to the high vaccination rate we have in Canada (see Vaccination Status below) with the two mRNA vaccines that are highly protective even against the Delta variants.
 Another possible explanation is the lesser partisan divide we have compared to the US.

 While I share the optimism that the overall Canadian situation would not be devastating, I am cautious and concerned about the situation with our children under the age of 12.
 They are unvaccinated because there is yet no approved vaccine for them.
 And they are returning to schools next month a necessity for their overall development.
-This age-group of children depend, therefore, on older children and adults eligible for vaccination – the potential transmitters of the virus – to have theirs as soon as possible.
-This situation also underscores the point that all safety precautions must be in place for the unvaccinated non-vaccine eligible children.
+This age-group of children depends, therefore, on older children and adults eligible for vaccination – the potential transmitters of the virus – to have theirs as soon as possible.
+This situation also underscores the point that all safety precautions must be in place for unvaccinated non-vaccine-eligible children.

 Thus, I consider the situation with Canadian children under 12years of age challenging and, therefore, merits our critical attention.
 This means we should all acknowledge that masking, physical distancing, smaller class sizes, adequate ventilation system and, when indicated, isolation, contact tracing and testing all serve their useful purposes as we navigate the fourth wave.
 Most importantly, get fully vaccinated so that we can protect our nation’s children.